haibane-tenshi/haibane-tenshi.github.io/content/rust_early_and_late_bound_generics.md

 You can probably imagine that those decisions happened in a lot more haphazard way in the early days of Rust, and it left us with some interesting consequences.

-First, `Fn*` trait implementors must satisfy an extra condition of having *only one code path*, so they are... *function-like*?
+First, `Fn*` trait implementors must satisfy an extra condition of being compiled down to a singular set of machine instructions, so they are... *function-like*?
-I don't know if there is a good term for this.
+At this point, any applicable terminology is slipping away from me.

-Second, since current HRTB rules are based off `Fn*` trait logic, so only *function-like* trait objects can be properly expressed.
+Second, since current HRTB rules are based off `Fn*` trait logic, only *function-like* trait objects can be properly expressed.
 This potentially hurts us in terms of language richness: for other traits the rule is entirely artificial and doesn't necessarily make sense.

 Another pain point is `unboxed_closures` feature.
-If it is stabilised as-is anyone will be able to write "wrong" functions in stable Rust - just like it was done in this post.
+If it is stabilised as-is anyone will be able to write "wrong" functions in stable Rust.
 What are we going to do about that?

 And, just maybe, this is a glimpse of a clash between abstractions.
-We tried to glue Rust's function types to assembly functions, but could it be that we are wrong?
+We tried to glue Rust's function types directly to assembly, but could it be that we are wrong?
-Sure, both share the name, but they mean wildly different things.
-Maybe there is some room for improvements here.
+Could there be some room for improvements here?

 I hope you found this journey both interesting and educational.
 See you next time!